ensembleanalytics/ensembleci/CONTRIBUTING.md

 ## CI/CD Process

+We have a simple CI/CD process.
 When pull requests are merged into the main branch, they are built by Docker Hub.
 The images are exposed at the following URLs:

 ```
 https://hub.docker.com/r/benjaminwootton81/timeflow-frontend-new